You are here

 Brian Amack is the Technology Director for Morgan County School District.
 He has worked in the Information Technology field in the Community College System and Morgan County School District for 30 years.
 He has been intimately involved in the building of two new schools and countless renovations to many schools, including extensive work on HVAC, Fire Alarm and Door Access control issues.

 Jane Crisler is inspired by great educational buildings, both old and new, and is passionately committed to improving neighborhood quality of life through designing and preserving these great community buildings.
-Prior to co-founding Form + Works Design Group, Jane worked for more than 10 years in commercial architecture as well as 12 years at the Federal Advisory Council on Historic Preservation, working on historic preservation projects of national significance.
+Jane leads both the K-12 and Historic Preservation markets for EUA’s Denver office.
+She has worked for more than 14 years in commercial architecture as well as 12 years at the Federal Advisory Council on Historic Preservation.
 She currently serves on Denver’s Lower Downtown Design Review Board as well as on the Board of Directors for the Association for Learning Environments, Rocky Mountain Region.

 Denise Pearson is a recently-retired, former superintendent for the Elbert County School District C-2 (Kiowa Schools) from 2009-2018.
 Denise worked for US WEST (now CenturyLink) for 30 years as a multi-state manager responsible for regional computerization.
 She was employed as a Department of Defense liaison for bases located within the corporate territory, a manager of international proposal services for US WEST International, and headed proprietary computer services for US WEST Dex as it related to IT development and customer service operations.
 After retirement from US WEST, she was employed by Kiowa schools, first as a substitute teacher, then a business manager, and finally a superintendent for the district.
 As a volunteer, Denise was elected as a Board Member for 10 years of service for the North Central Fire Protection District, where she led a bond effort to build a new addition to the fire station and oversaw its construction.
 She wrote numerous grants for the North Central Fire Protection District, two of which purchased an ambulance and fire truck.
 She received her BA from the University of Colorado.